garciaalvaro/image-color-palette/README.txt

 * Saturated

 The colors can be copied to the clipboard to be pasted in a color picker.
-For registered blocks, when it is selected the plugin permits applying the color to certain block attributes like text or background color.
+When a registered block is selected the plugin permits applying the color to certain block attributes like text or background color.

 == Screenshots ==